dfmdmx/Rhino_LinCAM3/README.md

 Rhino 6 plugin to create 2D g-code for CNC machining.

 ### Color code:

+Prior into opening the program you will need to assing a color to each curve depending on the desire machining preset.

  - Curve / RED, rgb (255,0,0) / Outer cut
  - Curve / BLUE, rgb (0,0,255) / Inner cut
  - Curve / GREEN, rgb (0,255,0) / Over cut
  - Curve / MAGENTA, rgb (0,255,255) / Box cut
  - Point / Any color but white / Drill
  - Point / WHITE, rgb (255,255,255) / Work cero, G54

+Every other object with difrenet color will be omitted from the selection.

 ### Disclaimer: